 Various methods have been used to eradicate rodents from offshore islands including trapping, 1080 and talon-type baits.
 Recent advances, including the development of more effective anticoagulant poisons and new application methods, mean it is now possible to consider rodent eradication operations on larger islands.
-The Department, health and regional authorities are involved in poisoning operations to ensure risk to humans, the environment and non-target species is minimised.
+DOC, health and regional authorities are involved in poisoning operations to ensure risk to humans, the environment and non-target species is minimised.

 Ship or common rat